Slated profiles are divided into two main types - projects and people. Each project has an overall Project Score, and each person has a Member Score.

 Festival and award nominations and wins are automatically factored into Member Scores.

 - This means your Slated score, as well as all other members’ scores you see on Slated, have already factored in awards and festival wins.

 - View a list of qualifying awards, markets, and festivals.

 Companies you work for or have worked for in the past also contribute to your score, so be sure to list them in the Work History on your profile.

 - For example, if you are an executive at a well-known sales company, your score in Sales & Distribution will be substantial.

 - If you worked at a post house for 3 years, your score for Post Production will be lifted.

-Personal scores show the relative strength of film projects and filmmaking talents as they might be measured by their business peers.
-They serve as another filtering layer that can accelerate discovery, improve matchmaking, aid in packaging and facilitate more relevant introductions across Slated.
+Member scores show the relative strength of projects and filmmaking talents as they might be measured by their business peers.
+They serve as another filtering layer that can accelerate discovery, improve matchmaking, aid in packaging, and facilitate more relevant introductions across Slated.